-In accounting, drawings means withdrawal of cash, merchandise or another item from business by the owner for his personal use.
-Sometime, drawings are treated just like a loan to the owner and interest at normal rate is charged thereon.
+In accounting, drawings mean the withdrawal of cash, merchandise or another item from business by the owner for his personal use.
+Sometimes, drawings are treated just like a loan to the owner and interest at normal rate is charged thereon.

 The interest on drawings is an income for the business and is, therefore, credited in the books of the business.
 The proper journal entry to record interest on drawings is given below:

 On January 1, 2016, Mr. Black withdraws $2,000 cash from business for his personal use.
 The amount is not returned to business till the end of the accounting period; December 31, 2016.
 The interest on drawings is to be charged @ 10% p.a.